Do you dream of having a colorful and vibrant garden at home, full of beautiful flowers?

 - Bloom Time: Summer to fall

-- Water Needs: Regular watering, keeping soil consistently moist
+- Water Needs: Regular, keep soil moist

 - Sunlight Needs: Full sun to partial shade

-- Growing Zones: USDA Zones 5-9
+- Growing Zones: 2-11

 - Bloom Time: Spring to early summer